elliswmartin/iptc-metadata/README.md

 # IPTC metadata
 Add metadata to JPGs using IPTCInfo3.
-Created in support of image processing at Letterform Archive in San Francisco, CA.
+Created to support image processing at Letterform Archive in San Francisco, CA.

 ## How It Works
 This is a python script to add csv metadata to JPG files for easier access.
 The fields pulled from csv sheets are: